AVEVA/CONNECT-data-services-developer-docs/content/communities/view-community-data.md

     The **Communities** page opens, listing a card for each community.

-1. Browse to the community that you want to view stream data for and click **Details**.
+1. Browse to the community that you want to shared streams for and click **Details**.

-    The **Community details** page opens for the community.
-Use the **Filter Communities** field to find a community.

     > [!NOTE]
     > If the **Details** button is unavailable, you may require an invitation to the community.
 Contact your community administrator for an invitation.

+    The **Community details** page opens for the community.

 1. From the **Tenants** tab, select the community tenant that you want to view data for.